ZeyadEltaher/Data-Architecture/README.md

 **Purpose:** Maintain historical data and support long-term analytics and reporting.

 **Flow:**
-Cloud Composer Job (daily):
+Airflow Job (daily):
 1. Read from last checkpoint in Google Cloud SQL for PostgreSQL.
 2. Load into Google BigQuery.

 **Details:**

-- **Cloud Composer (Managed Airflow on Google Cloud):**
+- **Airflow on Google Cloud:**
-  - Schedules daily ETL jobs to move data from Cloud SQL → BigQuery.
+  - Schedules daily ETL jobs to move data from Cloud SQL for PostgreSQL → BigQuery.
   - Tracks checkpoints to ensure incremental loading.

 - **Google BigQuery:**